-Before you try to fix the cramping problem, you first have to figure out why it’s happening in the first place.
-According to the Cleveland Clinic, there are a handful of causes behind the pesky charley horses, including lack of hydration, not getting a proper balance of electrolytes in your diet, not stretching enough, exercising too much, and having poor circulation.
-But, aside from upping water intake and eating more bananas, there's a pretty unsuspecting treatment option available to you for treating the pain, and all you need is a bar of soap.
+Before you try to fix the cramping problem, though, it's important to first get to the bottom of why it might be happening in the first place.
+According to the Cleveland Clinic, there are a handful of causes behind the pesky charley horses, including dehydration, not getting a proper balance of electrolytes in your diet, not stretching enough, exercising too much, and having poor circulation.
+But, aside from upping water intake and eating more bananas, there's a pretty unsuspecting treatment option available to you, including using a bar of soap for leg cramps.

-It might sound a little crazy, but putting a bar of soap between your sheets, down by your legs can evidently get rid of those pesky leg cramps.
+It might sound a little out there, but putting a bar of soap between your sheets, down by your legs may rid you of those pesky leg cramps.

-It might sound a little crazy, but putting a bar of soap between your sheets, down by your legs can evidently get rid of those pesky leg cramps, reports Chron—and there's some science to back up the tip.
-In a study published in the Journal of Multidisciplinary Healthcare, one researcher had a small number of participants use some soap-scented oil on a patch of skin—all of whom had consistent muscular pain and spasms.
-Crazy enough, the relief came pretty much immediately and lasted between 18 and 30 hours, giving them more restful sleep with no side effects.
-Still not convinced?
-Even Harvard Medical School recommends giving the low-risk treatment a shot.
+It might sound a little out there, but putting a bar of soap between your sheets, down by your legs may rid you of those pesky leg cramps, according to ample anecdotal evidence.
+And while there's some quasi-related research to back up the claim, the correlation isn't a slam dunk.
+For instance, in a 2008 study published in the Journal of Multidisciplinary Healthcare, one researcher had a small number of participants—all of whom had consistent muscular pain and spasms—use some soap-scented oil on a patch of skin.
+The relief came pretty much immediately and lasted between 18 and 30 hours, giving them more restful sleep with no side effects.

 Loading More Posts...